johnpuddephatt/turveyworld/src/pages/yoga.md

 ### The Yoga Space Leeds

+Please note all these classes are now  'LIVE STREAMED' Please check Yoga Space timetable for times.

 * Flow: Last Sunday of each month  4.00pm to 5.15pm
 * Hatha: Monday 5.30-6.30pm
 * Hatha: Wednesday 10-11 am